 How Over-the-Counter Options Differ from Regular Stock Options

 The appeal of over-the-counter options is that you can transact in private and negotiate the terms.
-If you can find someone who doesn’t think your over-the-counter option proposal presents much risk to their side, you can get an absolute steal.
+If you can find someone who doesn’t think your over-the-counter option proposal presents many risks to their side, you can get an absolute steal.

 Counterparty Risk in Over-the-Counter Options